Make money doing what you love by selling greeting cards of your photography.

 - Display Your Goods – For offline (in-store) sales, in most cases you’ll be responsible for your own card display.
 This can be as simple as a basket filled with your cards or a bigger, eye-catching wire greeting card display rack.

 - Welcome & Inform With Signage – Try creating a sign with the name of your photography business, price and a short bio.
 Make it personable by including a photo of yourself.
 Any little bit of information can help make a connection between you & the customer.
 If selling to a local market or if your work has been acknowledged, make that a selling point.
 Example: “Martha Williamson – Award Winning Local Photographer”

 - Determine Your Selling Price – Do other photographers in your area also sell cards?
 Do some research and find out what they are charging and price yours accordingly.
-Generally speaking, you can easily sell cards in most markets at a price point between $6-$9 per card.
-Anything over $10, and people are less likely to buy.
-Buying your insert frame cards & prints in bulk can help cut costs and keep more money in your pocket.
+Generally speaking, you can easily sell cards in most markets at a price point between $4-$6 per card.
+Buying your insert frame cards and prints in bulk can help cut costs and keep more money in your pocket.

 - Think Seasonal – In most parts of the world, nature changes with each season.
-Varying your photo card selection by season will keep your work fresh & current.
+Varying your photo card selection by season will keep your work fresh and current.
 Don’t forget the time of year people send the most cards – Christmas!
-Create seasonal winter & holiday theme cards and make these available starting in early November.
+Create seasonal winter and holiday theme cards and make these available starting in early November.

 - Be Patient & Positive – Like with any new adventure, results can take time.
 Don’t become frustrated if your cards don’t sell right away, give it time.
-If your cards still are not selling, evaluate your photo choices, selling location & marketing efforts.
-Make adjustments & keep a positive attitude!
+If your cards still are not selling, evaluate your photo choices, selling location and marketing efforts.
+Make adjustments and keep a positive attitude!

-Selling photo art greeting cards is a great way to make extra money, express your creativity & gain exposure of your photography.
+Selling photo art greeting cards is a great way to make extra money, express your creativity and gain exposure of your photography.